willyfh/graph-transformer/README.md

 This GNN architecture is implemented based on Section 3.1 (Graph Transformer) in the paper.

-I implemented the code by referring to [this repository](https://github.com/lucidrains/graph-transformer-pytorch), but with some modifications to match with the original paper.
+I implemented the code by referring to [this repository](https://github.com/lucidrains/graph-transformer-pytorch), but with some modifications to match with the original published paper in IJCAI 2021.

 ![image](https://github.com/willyfh/graph-transformer/blob/main/graph-transformer-architecture.png?raw=true)